TNolan01/tommy1/README.md

 <br>

-<p> It was clear fom looking at the business that they had an affinity for there delivery trucks.
+<p> It was clear from looking at the business that they had an affinity for there delivery trucks.
 All past and present delivery trucks are red in color.
-I felt that a truck image could be a digial icon for the business.
-I found some technical drawings online and sketch with pen and carbon paper to create a profile.
+I felt that a truck image could be a digital icon for the business.
+I found some technical drawings online and sketched over them with a pen and carbon paper to create a profile.
 I scanned this profile image in 3D Paint.
 I used this image for the Favicon pack.
-I would like to have used it as the business logo as I think its very identifiable with the business.
+I would like to have used it as the business logo as I think it is very identifiable with the business.
 Based on time constraints I decided to stick with the existing business logo.
-The re-design of the logo would be a Future Feature.</p>
+The re-design of the logo would be a Future Feature. </p>
 <br>
 <p align="center" width="100%">
 <img src="readme_docs/wireframes/truck_drawing.png" alt="image of truck sketch" width=""/>